terramate-io/terramate-quickstart-aws/README.md

 ### Features

-- **GitOps for Terraform with GitHub Actions**: Pre-configured GitHub Action GitOps workflows using merge-and-apply strategy.
+- **GitOps for Terraform with GitHub Actions**: Pre-configured GitHub Action GitOps workflows using merge-and-apply strategy with drift detection and reconciliation.
-- **Recommended Project Structure**: Best practice project structure to get up and running in no time.
+- **Recommended Project Structure**: Best practice project structure with environment-based organization (stg, prd).
 - **Change Preview in Pull Requests**: Preview and approval of plans in Pull Requests to review and approve changes before deploying.
 - **DRY Terraform Stacks**: Generate Terraform provider and backend configuration in stacks.
 - **OpenID Connect (OIDC)**: Allows GitHub Actions workflows to access AWS resources without storing long-lived GitHub secrets.
 - **Terraform S3 Remote State Backend**: Terraform Remote State Storage and State Locking with AWS S3 and DynamoDB.
 - **Terramate Cloud Integration**: Pushes data to Terramate Cloud for observability, asset management, drift management, and Slack notifications.
+- **Multi-Environment Support**: Built-in support for staging and production environments with separate AWS accounts.
+- **Drift Detection and Reconciliation**: Automated drift detection and reconciliation workflows to maintain infrastructure consistency.

+### AWS Architecture

+This template creates a complete AWS infrastructure with the following components:

+1. **VPC (Virtual Private Cloud)**
+   - A dedicated network space for your infrastructure
+   - Public and private subnets across multiple availability zones
+   - NAT Gateway for outbound internet access from private subnets
+   - Internet Gateway for inbound internet access to public subnets

+2. **EKS (Elastic Kubernetes Service)**
+   - A managed Kubernetes cluster in auto-mode
+   - Node groups for running your containerized applications
+   - Auto-scaling capabilities based on workload demand
+   - Integration with AWS IAM for authentication and authorization

+3. **Sample Applications**
+   - Two sample web applications deployed in the EKS cluster
+   - Applications are accessible via Load Balancer services
+   - Demonstrates best practices for Kubernetes deployments

+The infrastructure is designed to be:
+- Highly available across multiple availability zones
+- Secure with proper network isolation
+- Scalable to meet growing demands
+- Easy to maintain with clear separation of concerns

 ## How do you use this repository?